Last updated: June 28, 2023

 Find answers and general information quickly about the customer feedback tool in HubSpot.

-NPS* surveys are focused on better understanding your customer’s relationship with your brand and product overall, not just their experience with one particular transaction.
+NPS surveys, also called customer loyalty surveys, are focused on better understanding your customer’s relationship with your brand and product overall, not just their experience with one particular transaction.
 The 11-point scale allows for tracking more granular changes in responses over time.

 An NPS score is calculated by subtracting the percentage of Detractors from the percentage of Promoters.